BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 To create a stop note on Desktop, **right-click** on a note and select "Make Stop Note".
 Alternatively, you can use **T+click** to create a stop note.

-*As of FamiStudio 3.0.0 stop notes are no longer needed since they have been replaced by note durations.
-There are cases where stop notes will still remain when notes are detected to have inconsistent durations, but those should be relatively rare.*
+> As of FamiStudio 3.0.0 stop notes are no longer needed since they have been replaced by note durations.
+There are cases where stop notes will still remain when notes are detected to have inconsistent durations, but those should be relatively rare.
+One use case where they can be useful is to interrup a long note from a previous pattern.

 ![](images/StopNote.png#center)